k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 ### Install containerd

 `containerd` is a lightweight `runtime` for Linux containers.
 It is a reliable project, validated by the `Cloud-Native Computing Foundation`, as you can see on the [CNCF landscape web page](https://landscape.cncf.io/selected=containerd).
 The installation of containerd is required on all of your machines.
 Indeed, this is the basic brick that will allow Kubernetes to run and manage the containers.
-Copy and paste the code below in a script and to execute it on each machine.
+Copy and paste the code below in a script and execute it on each machine.

 ```bash
 #!/bin/bash